utkuufuk/entrello/README.md

 ### Trello
 You need to set your [Trello API key & token](https://trello.com/app-key) in the configuraiton file, as well as the Trello board ID.

-### Data Sources
+### Services
-For each data source, the following parameters have to be specified.
+For each data service, the following parameters have to be specified.
 (See `config.example.json`)

-- `name` &mdash; Data source name.
+- `name` &mdash; Service name.

-- `endpoint` &mdash; Data source endpoint. `entrello` will make a `GET` request to this endpoint to fetch fresh cards from the data source.
+- `endpoint` &mdash; Service endpoint. `entrello` will make a `GET` request to this endpoint to fetch fresh cards from the service.

 - `strict` &mdash; When strict mode is enabled, previously auto-generated cards that are no longer present in the fresh data will be deleted.
-For instance, with a GitHub data source, strict mode can be useful for automatically removing previously auto-generated cards for issues/PRs from the board when the corresponding issues/PRs are closed/merged.
+For instance, with a GitHub service, strict mode can be useful for automatically removing previously auto-generated cards for issues/PRs from the board when the corresponding issues/PRs are closed/merged.

-- `label_id` &mdash; **Distinct** Trello label ID associated with the data source.
+- `label_id` &mdash; **Distinct** Trello label ID associated with the service.

-- `list_id` &mdash; Trello list ID for the data source to determine where to insert new cards.
+- `list_id` &mdash; Trello list ID for the service to determine where to insert new cards.
 The selected list must be in the same board as configured by the `board_id` parameter.

-- `period` &mdash; Polling period for the data source.
+- `period` &mdash; Polling period for the service.
 Some examples:
     ```json
     // query at 3rd, 6th, 9th, ... of each month
     "period": {